udongo/udongo/upgrading.md

 using these settings.

+### ImageCollection
+A new module 'image collections' has been added.
+You need to add this to your top_navigation.html.erb if you've overwritten the udongo one.

 ## From 6.2.1 to 6.3
 ### Tags module
 A new module was added that allows you see which tags are currently in the